ObjectModules/deploy/[Mapping]-Employment.md

 Either mapping for _[[a routine|[Mapping]-Routines]]_, diagram for _[[a spreading|[Mapping]-Spreading]]_, also for an employment.
 All of them got always four (4) parts.
 So why we only take _three (3) of employments_.
 Not four (4)?

 Actually there is _The Fourth (4th)_.
 Stand as _The Last Employment_.
-A very special Employment.
+A very special _Employment_.
 The key of all this concept.
 So let's stop the employments until this point.

 We are going to bring you to _[[The Fourth|[Mapping]-Merging]]_.
 ***